kernelkit/infix/.github/CONTRIBUTING.md

 We welcome any and all help in the form of bug reports, fixes, patches to add new features -- *preferably as GitHub pull requests*.
-Other methods are of course also possible: emailing the [maintainers][] a patch or even a raw file, a feature request or an alert of a problem.
+Other methods are of course also possible: emailing the [maintainers][1] a patch or even a raw file, a feature request or an alert of a problem.

 If you are unsure of what to do, or how to implement an idea or bugfix,